 He spent the 1979-1980 academic year as a research fellow at the Brookings Institution, and was a post-doctoral fellow at Harvard University’s Center for International Affairs from 1980 to 1982.
 During the 1998-1999 academic year, he was the Whitney H. Shepardson Fellow at the Council on Foreign Relations in New York.

 Professor Mearsheimer has written extensively about security issues and international politics more generally.
-He has published six books:
+He has published seven books:

 - Conventional Deterrence (1983), which won the Edgar S. Furniss, Jr., Book Award;